RCIC-UCI-Public/website-rcic/docs/source/software/software.rst

      |        |        |          | to all )   | Stata 17 | VASP 6.x |
      +--------+--------+----------+------------+----------+----------+

-  .. note:: While all users can view and load modules for licensed software only registered users
+  .. note:: While all users can view and load modules for licensed software **only registered users
-            (*users must be in specific groups*) can use such software.
+            can use such software** (users must be in specific groups).

             One exception to this is MATLAB.
             RCIC contributes to the UCI-wide license and